Karansingh005/Karansingh005/README.md

 * **Cloud Intern at Internity Foundation**- *worked as cloud intern for winter internship from December 2019 to Janaury 2020.*
 * **Cloud Intern at Sapio Analytics** - *Worked with the cloud team at Sapio Analytics from May 2020 to July 2020.*
 * **Cloud lead at Kaizen Training Solutions Pvt.
 Ltd** - *worked as a Cloud Lead intern, and contributing in various projects in the field of cloud solutions.*
+* **Microsoft Learn Student Ambassador (Beta Level)** - *Worked from January 2020 to January 2021 and influence about various Micrsoft Technologies to other students, and to enhance their overall skills by conducting seminars, webinars and writing blogs.*
 *
 ## Technical Skills
 * **Programming Languages known:**